Neetesh1541/mummy-meals-connect/README.md

-# Welcome to your Lovable project
+# Welcome to our project

 ## Project info

 **URL**: https://lovable.dev/projects/9b198a4f-ad0f-4232-8a86-06088ee82de8

-## How can I edit this code?

-There are several ways of editing your application.

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/9b198a4f-ad0f-4232-8a86-06088ee82de8) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

 **Use your preferred IDE**